coinchimera-prog/global-co2-emission-trends-and-anaylsis/README.md

 </pre>

 # Decoupling Economic Growth and CO2 emissions
 It is possible for a country to see GDP increase whilst still cutting CO2 emissions.
 The UK's GDP and CO2 rose together through the industrial era, then there is a decoupling around 1970.
 Since 1970, GDP doubled while the country's CO2 emissions decreased by more than half.
-Note that his emission is based of territory and not consumption.
+Note that this emission is based of territory and not consumption.